Skip to Content

 • Complex components are more sophisticated and involve multiple methods and additional code in the connector to implement their discovery process and to use in execution.
 They are intended for solving more difficult connector UI challenges.

 Note that the name used in the JSON file must be the same name that the connector is registered under and that is defined in the Java code.
-See Connector Registration for details.
+See Connector registration for details.

 Manifest

 These various components (registration information for the connector and each activity, classes, third-party classpath, connector UI filename) are tied together in the MANIFEST.MF that is included in the JAR file that archives the connector.
-The details of the registration and the manifest are covered in Connector Registration.
+The details of the registration and the manifest are covered in Connector registration.

 As usual for a Java project of this complexity, a Maven pom.xml file is essential for properly linking all imported dependencies and all the components together.
 When running the build, you will need to first compile the XML Schema files before the Java compiling and packaging.
 The appropriate Maven command is: